jpc-hpe/my_nvim_config/README.md

 - `<leader>x` for diagnostics and similar
 - `g` goto (or show)
 - `]` and `[` to navigate diagnostics, errors, git changes, ...
+- C-r is redo (opposite of undo).
+I don't know why I keep forgetting it
+- But in insert mode C-r is to insert from a register.

+All default keys are documented in `:help index`

 ### Local configs